 In addition, our clinical trials may be affected by the continuing COVID-19 pandemic.
 Site initiation and patient enrollment may be delayed, for example, due to prioritization of hospital resources toward the COVID-19 pandemic, travel restrictions imposed by governments, and the inability to access sites for initiation and monitoring.
 Some of our suppliers of certain materials used in the production of the CellFX System are located in areas heavily impacted by COVID-19 which could limit our ability to obtain sufficient materials.
-COVID-19 has and will continue to adversely affect global economies and financial markets of many countries, resulting in an economic downturn that could affect demand for the CellFX System and other product candidates, if appear to our business as a result of the continued global economic impact of the pandemic.
+COVID-19 has and will continue to adversely affect global economics and financial markets of many countries, resulting in an economic downturn that could affect demand for the CellFX System and other product candidates, if approved, and impact our operating results.
+Even after the COVID-19 pandemic has subsided, we may continue to experience an adverse impact to our business as a result of the continued global economic impact of the pandemic.
 Although we are continuing to monitor and assess the effects of the COVID-19 pandemic on our business, the ultimate impact of the COVID-19 pandemic or a similar health epidemic is highly uncertain and subject to change.